 When a canvas is primed before painting, it is usually coated with an opaque, usually white priming layer, which is designed to keep the paint from contacting the bare canvas fabric.
 Because Frankenthaler left the cotton canvas unprimed, its natural color of off-white became the color of the ground.
 In this sense, she was the first artist to include the canvas as part of the image, rather than just the support for the image.
 (In visual art, the ground is the actual and pictorial painting surface; the term figure refers to the form(s) painted on this surface.)
 In the 1960's, she began to leave some of this natural-colored ground unpainted, which gave her work a sense of airiness (it could "breathe"); and when she poured the often transparent paints over this ground, this corroborated the sense of air and space.
 When she poured multiple transparent layers of color onto the ground, this created a sense of depth similar to a watercolor effect, which when combined with the "empty" areas created a sense of advancing and receding space in the image.
 Rather than being separate figure and ground, or form and background, her images are an equal opposition of positive and negative space - a common practice in 20th century painting.
 (Positive space refers to the painted forms, and negative space refers to the "empty" space around them (also called background), so that in a portrait, the person depicted is the positive form/space, and the 'background' is the negative space in the image.)

-Although her work is abstract, the images are often taken from remembered or imagined landscapes - sort-of personalized landscapes, concerned greatly with the fluidity of the paint and the image.
+Although her work is abstract, the images were often taken from remembered or imagined landscapes - sort-of personalized landscapes, concerned greatly with the fluidity of the paint and the image.
 Like other Abstract Expressionists, such as Arshile Gorky, her work was less concerned with the appearance of nature than with actual natural processes, such as the flow of liquids or the organic growth process itself.
 Frankenthaler's work is considered to have ushered in a new direction for abstraction.
 Her work became well known and respected in the art world in the 1950's, bringing her much recognition and many honors.
-She has taught in a number of colleges and universities, including Yale, New York University, Harvard and Princeton, and has had shows at the Whitney Museum of American Art, the Guggenheim Museum, and the Museum of Modern Art in New York, as well as around the world.
-She has also shown with a number of prominent New York galleries.
+She taught in a number of colleges and universities, including Yale, New York University, Harvard and Princeton, and had shows at the Whitney Museum of American Art, the Guggenheim Museum, and the Museum of Modern Art in New York, as well as around the world.
+She also showed with a number of prominent New York galleries.
 In 1958 she married the Abstract Expressionist painter Robert Motherwell; they were divorced in 1971.
 She has also been the subject of a documentary film.
+She passed away on December 27, 2011 at the age of 83.

 Her work is exquisitely beautiful, something that serious modern and contemporary art is often not supposed to be.
 Visually, her colors are beautiful; they and their interactions are unexpected and evocative, suggesting such natural and colossal events as volcanoes and supernova, and caves deep in the earth.
 Her use of color is highly original, and some of the colors, like hot pink, are also completely unexpected in 'high' art, but she makes them "work" in the image.
 Her more recent work uses very bright and intense colors.
 Her colors also convey great expressiveness and emotion - elegant, subtle and restrained.
 Her shapes are also beautifully handled, from freely twisting lines to vast and fathomless areas of color.
 Painted or poured forms sometimes seem spontaneous, even playful, but never haphazard.
 Her sense of space is amazing; some of her more recent paintings remind me of the vast reaches of outer space, where forms and void combine in cosmic occurrences, like in photographs of supernovas and such.
 Some of these striking images have extremely dramatic color and spatial relationships, like bright Chinese red and black; or a metallic gray and black.
 She also uses value (lights and darks) in a way that provides the utmost in spatial depth.
 These works may suggest landscape, but I think they really convey an internal landscape - a sense of self-reflection.
 They are sophisticated and controlled images, yet they are painted seemingly with such freedom; a paradox of control and abandon.
 Because she uses unprimed canvas, the canvas texture shows through in painted and unpainted areas, equally throughout the image.
 This helps to provide a visual unity and all-over feel in the images, even though she does not employ a modern "all-over" type composition, such as that used by Jackson Pollock in his work (where there is no focal point in the image, rather all parts of the image are of equal importance).